Article Overview: Historic Sites In Tennessee

 15. Sun Record Company

-Historic Sun Studio is a recording studio located in Memphis, Tennessee.
+The historic Sun Studio is a recording studio located in Memphis, Tennessee.
 It was opened by rock pioneer Sam Phillips on January 3, 1950, and originally called Memphis Recording Service.

 The studio is known for being the birthplace of rock and roll, as the first rock-and-roll single, Jackie Brenston and his Delta Cats’ “Rocket 88” was recorded there in 1951.

-The studio also recorded a variety of blues, R&B and country music artists in the early 1950s, including Howlin’ Wolf, Junior Parker, B.B.
+The studio also recorded a variety of blues, R&B and country music artists in the early 1950s, including: Howlin’ Wolf, Junior Parker, B.B.
 King, James Cotton, Rufus Thomas and Rosco Gordon.

-In the latter 1950s, many rock-and-roll, country music, and rockabilly artists, including Johnny Cash, Elvis Presley, Carl Perkins, Roy Orbison, Charlie Feathers, Jerry Lee Lewis, recorded at the studio for the Sun Records label.
+In the latter 1950s, many rock-and-roll, country music, and rockabilly artists, including: Johnny Cash, Elvis Presley, Carl Perkins, Roy Orbison, Charlie Feathers, Jerry Lee Lewis, recorded at the studio for the Sun Records label.

 Phillips Recording